Searching ...

 Homes Are Selling Even Faster

-The number of days that a house in the Outer Banks stays on the market is getting even lower while the demand for homes steadily increases.
-With more than seven million visitors coming to the Outer Banks yearly, the demand for houses can only go up.
+The number of days that a house in the Outer Banks stays on the market is low, a testament to the demand for homes.
+With five million visitors coming to the Outer Banks yearly, the demand for houses can only go up.
+In 2024, the year-to-date median days on the market were 25 by June 2024.
+Most homes are under contract in less than a month.

 Welcome to Outer Banks!

-While year-round living on the Outer Banks may not be for everyone, there are plenty of reasons why you need to invest in property now.
-Whether you use it as a beach house for your summer getaways, rent it out as an Airbnb for the millions of tourists that visit every year, or you want to purchase your own beachfront home, now is the time to make a great investment.
-Not only will you have plenty of outdoor adventures to enjoy if you choose to live in the Outer Banks, but you can also create a business out of the purchase you make.
+While year-round living on the Outer Banks may not be for everyone, there are plenty of reasons why to invest in oceanfront property.
+Use it as a beach house for your summer getaways or rent it out as an Airbnb for the millions of tourists that visit every year.
+Or, make your dreams of oceanfront living come true.
+Outdoor adventures await when you choose to live in the Outer Banks.

-If the ocean calls out to you, and you find beach-living such an appealing change of pace from the city life you’ve been wanting to get away from, then here’s your chance.
-With so much to look forward to, making the move to the Outer Banks isn’t such a hard decision to make, and with the great weather, food, culture, and plenty of things to do, no two days are ever the same.
+If the ocean calls out to you, and you find beach living such an appealing change of pace from city life, then here’s your chance.
+With so much to look forward to, moving to the Outer Banks isn’t such a hard decision to make.
+Enjoy the great weather, food, culture, and plenty of things to do.
+No two days are ever the same.
 So pack your bags and get your sunglasses and swimming gear ready; the Outer Banks is calling you home.

 Start Your Home Search